 To confirm enrollment at Hood, all new undergraduate students are required to pay a one-time enrollment deposit.
 The enrollment deposit is $350.
-The deposit is applied in-full to tuition, housing and fees.
+100% of the deposit is applied to tuition, housing and fees.
 The enrollment deposit is not refundable.

 Hood College actively supports the rights of students with disabilities to have equal access to education.
 In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Hood makes every reasonable effort to accommodate the needs of students with disabilities.

 In order to receive appropriate advice and accommodations, students who have a disability must notify The Josephine Steiner Center for Academic Achievement and Retention (CAAR) as soon as possible.
 Early notification prevents delay in initiation of services and ensures the student full access to educational activities.
 The disability services coordinator and/or the medical staff, in consultation with the student, prepares a plan for services and forwards authorization for specified services (such as note-taking, interpreting, special housing) to the appropriate offices on campus.